Dead Awake (2001 film): Cast

-Genre

-In July 2000, Dead Awake was described as "a thriller with a dark twist of comedy".

 Production

 Background

-Locomotion Films, part of the Montreal Exponent Group, comprising commercial houses La Fabrique d'Images and S.W.A.T Films, and post and digital effects house Buzz Image Group, was officially launched in 1999 with a view to developing English- and French-track feature films, television series, and dramatic shorts.
+Locomotion Films, part of the Montreal Exponent Group, comprising commercial houses La Fabrique d'Images and S.W.A.T Films, and post and digital effects house Buzz Image Group, was officially launched in 1999 with a view to develop English and French-track feature films, television series, and dramatic shorts.
 Director and co-producer Marc S. Grenier said he and his colleagues were ready "to do something entirely serious", moving into fiction after working many years in commercials (Grenier directed the 1999 Cinequest Films entry Cause of Death, and the 1998 Motion International television movie Fatal Affair).
 Dead Awake was made for television, and was Locomotion's second feature production for the year 2000 with a budget of $4.2 million.

 Writing

 The screenplay was written by Chicago-based Terry Abrahamson.
 Two working titles for the film were Wild Awake and Dead of Night.

 Filming

 Principal photography took place over twenty days in Montreal, June 9 to July 6, 2000, under the working title Dead of Night.
 Grenier said that cinematographer David Franco used a lot of interesting wide angle shots, giving the film "an unusual and edgy look."
 Grenier elaborated: "The whole movie is like a maze.
 You know there's an exit but it seems unreachable and everything just keeps getting weirder and weirder."